twitter/metrics/README.md

 # How does this thing work?

 This repository is integrated with Travis.
 A [Travis Cron Job](https://docs.travis-ci.com/user/cron-jobs/) is scheduled to run every week.
+(Push and PR builds are disabled from setting to avoid feedback loop of builds)

 - `python scripts/fetch_all_metrics.py`